jdwrote/machinelearning/README.md

 Hello and welcome!

 This is Jia Dong, and I am not a developer.
-My goal is to gain an understanding of machine learning (ML) and explore how ML/AI can be utilized to enhance business operations in terms of speed and efficiency.
+I am PM and my goal is to gain an understanding of machine learning (ML) and explore how ML/AI can be utilized to enhance business operations in terms of speed,efficiency, quality and scale.

-Before we proceed, here's a bit of background information:
+Before we proceed, here's a bit background:

-This folder contains Python code that has been implemented for assignments as part of my ML certification on Coursera.
+This folder contains Python codes that have been implemented for assignments as part of my ML Coursera certification.

-A. The majority of the code within each assignment file has been provided by Coursera, including the plots, library setups, and data.
-However, there are sections programmed by me and denoted by comments from "Start Code Here" to "End Code Here" that have been designed to test key learning points.
+A. The majority of the code within each assignment file has been provided by Coursera, including plots, library setups, and data.
+However, there are sections programmed by me, denoted by comments from "Start Code Here" to "End Code Here".

-B. The code has been updated by me to ensure it can be executed in a Python environment, as Coursera's content is primarily presented in Jupyter notebooks.
+B. The code has been updated by me to ensure it can be executed in a Python environment, as Coursera's content is presented in Jupyter notebooks.

 If you have any questions or need further clarification, please let me know: jia.dong@alumni.usc.edu